 The Wicker Park Secret Agent Supply/826CHI | 1276 N. Milwaukee Ave. | $0-$10

 Join Hoda Katebi, a Chicago-based community organizer, spotlighJoin Hoda Katebi, Chicago-based community organizer and author of the radical, internationally-acclaimed platform JooJoo Azad, as she guides participants in an engaging conversation on resistance through self-documentation, both online and offline this weekend in Chicago.
 The radical voice behind JooJoo Azad will lead an all-ages conversation in collaboration with Fresh Ink and 826CHI.
 For more information and to purchase tickets, visit the event page here.
 Check out the Behind the Seams interview with Hoda and learn more about the local creative before heading to the event on Saturday.

 Warrior Women Film Screening & Discussion with Madonna Thunder

 Friday | May 11th | 6:30 p.m. – 9:00 p.m.

 American Indian Center | 3401 W Ainslie St. | Free

 Hear the untold story of American Indian Movement activist who fought for civil rights in the 1970s and the children who served as their inspiration and their cohorts at the American Indian Center in Chicago.
 The film screening of Warrior Women will be followed by a discussion with Madonna Thunder Hawk, a leader in the movement.
 Learn more about this powerful film by visiting the event page.

 What I’m Seeking:

-Hi Fellow Seekers, this weekend I will be out and about celebrating birthdays while also making time to relax and unwind.
-Be sure to see what I am seeking by following me on @The Haute Seeker on Instagram.
+Hi Fellow Seekers!
+This weekend I will be in Las Vegas for work!
+See what I am seeking while I am out of town by following me @The Haute Seeker on Instagram.